 Summer Course students in Levels VII and VIII receive application materials for the PD program prior to Summer Course.
 Students interested in applying for the program must submit the necessary paperwork by July 30th, to allow sufficient time for faculty and staff to identify and review the applicants during Summer Course.
 The application requires information from the prospective student, his/her parents, a recommendation from the student’s current ballet instructor, and financial assistance paperwork (if financial aid is necessary).
 Prospective students and their parents must consider living arrangements (PNB does not offer year-round housing) as well as academics.
 PD program candidates who have not completed high school must have a plan to continue academic studies while attending PNB School.
 Students are notified verbally of their acceptance to the PD program before the end of Summer Course, followed by written confirmation before the new school year begins in September.

-Once invited to participate in the Professional Division program, students attend an orientation with PNB staff before the end of Summer Course.
+Once accepted to participate in the Professional Division program, students attend an orientation with Peter Boal and Denise Bolstad, along with other key staff from the School and Company before the end of Summer Course.
 Each student receives a packet with paperwork outlining School policies/procedures and a number of forms to return to the School before classes begin (registration form, physical exam report, medical insurance info, etc.).
-A second orientation meeting is held after the school year begins in September, introducing School staff and reviewing School policies, procedures, and expectations of Professional Division students.
+A second orientation meeting is held after the school year begins in September, in which students meet members of PNB’s artistic and production staff, and review School policies, procedures, and expectations of Professional Division students.

 Communication with the School is vital to the success of each student.
-Students should contact the School office with any and all questions, issues, concerns, etc. These often can be addressed by front desk staff.
-Students are welcome to schedule a conference at any time throughout the school year to discuss day-to-day concerns (class work, schedule, auditions, roommate issues, etc.).
-Mr. Boal is available, but due to his limited schedule students are asked to speak with someone in the School first.
+Students should contact Ms. Bolstad or the School office with any and all questions, issues, concerns, etc. These often can be addressed by front desk staff.
+Students are welcome and encouraged to e-mail or call Denise Bolstad, the School’s Administrative Director (firstname.lastname@example.org), at any time throughout the school year to discuss day-to-day concerns (class work, schedule, absences, injuries, auditions, roommate issues, etc.).
+Ms. Bolstad is your primary contact throughout the school year.

-Conferences with Mr. Boal are held in the winter to discuss student progress, options for summer programs and the following school year, and audition tour plans.
+Conferences with Mr. Boal and Ms. Bolstad are held in the winter to discuss student progress, options for summer programs and the following school year, and audition tour plans.

 As the first ballet school in the United States to institute a consulting staff, PNB School takes pride in our leadership educating young dancers.
 Strong advisory and consulting programs are in place to assist and guide students and parents on an individual and group basis.
 The consulting staff includes a nutritionist, psychologist, podiatrist, kinesiologist and dance historian.

 PNB School is committed to promoting the healthy emotional development of its students.
-First year Professional Division students are required to meet with the Nutritionist individually at the beginning of the School year to record weight, discuss eating habits and any other questions or concerns.
+First year Professional Division students are required to meet with Peggy Swistak, PNB’s Consulting Nutritionist, individually at the beginning of the School year to record weight, discuss eating habits and any other questions or concerns.
 Follow up appointments may be scheduled as needed.
-Our Consulting Psychologist is available free of charge for short-term counseling, intervention services and professional consultations to students who seek additional support in personal development or wish to discuss (in confidence) thoughts and concerns related to PNBS classes, academic school and/or family and social issues.
+Our Consulting Psychologist, Toby Diamond, is available free of charge for short-term counseling, intervention services, and professional consultations to students who seek additional support in personal development or wish to discuss (in confidence) thoughts and concerns related to PNBS classes, academic school and/or family and social issues.
 Any information discussed with the Consulting Psychologist will be strictly confidential.
-Contact information for PNB School Consultants is on page 4.

 Professional Division students have the unique opportunity to join PNB Company dancers in taking Seattle University Courses taught by SU faculty at the Phelps Center.
 Each academic year, Seattle University provides three courses for the partnership, one per quarter, generally meeting one night per week.
 More information on the PNB/SU partnership is available to students at orientation.

 Company Rehearsals: PD students may be called to PNB Company rehearsals.
 If called, students are expected to attend all scheduled rehearsals, whether or not they are cast to perform.
 The School office must be notified if rehearsals conflict with School classes.
-School dress code is required in rehearsals.
+School dress code is required in rehearsals (see page 10 for Dress Code information).

 Professional Division Classes begin the Tuesday after Labor Day.
 A second orientation meeting will be held on this day.